A simple method for seniority-zero quantum state preparation: Calculations

 \section{Calculations}

 Mean-field calculations, preparation of 1- and 2-electron integrals and CASCI calculations have been performed with PySCF \cite{sun2020recent}.
 Orbital-optimized pCCD has been carried out using an in-house code (partially based on PySCF), using automatic differentiation as implemented in Jax \cite{jax2025github} and the Adam \cite{kingma2017adammethodstochasticoptimization} optimizer from Optax \cite{deepmind2020jax}, modified to control the step size via an adaptive trust radius, for the orbital optimization.
-Quantum circuits were constructed using an in-house code, build on top of pytket \cite{sivarajah2020t}.
-UpCCD circuits were constructed using Givens rotation gates as described by Nam \latin{et al.} \cite{nam2020ground}, but with an opposite sign convention for the parameters, for consistency with pCCD.
-Iterative and Canonical Quantum Phase Estimation simulations used a first-order product formula approximation for the evolution operator, and the eigenphase estimate was obtained from the most abundant measurement outcome.
+Quantum circuits were constructed using an in-house code, built on top of pytket \cite{sivarajah2020t}.
+UpCCD circuits were constructed using Givens rotation gates as described by Nam \latin{et al.} \cite{nam2020ground}, but with an opposite sign convention for the parameters, for consistency with pCCD (see Supporting Information).
+Canonical Quantum Phase Estimation simulations used a first-order product formula approximation for the evolution operator, with a scaled Hamiltonian (see Supporting Information) and the eigenphase estimate was obtained from the most abundant measurement outcome and converted back to the energy.
 We used Qulacs \cite{suzuki2021qulacs} for state vector circuit simulation, and pytket-cutensornet \cite{pytket_cutensornet} for estimation of state overlap in cases involving more than 20 qubits.
-Comparative experiments with CVO-QRAM \cite{deveras2022double} were performed with the aid of the qclib library \cite{qclib}, using multi-controlled gate decompositions as implemented in qiskit 2.0.0 \cite{qiskit2024}.
-Wherever we refer to an equivalent-fidelity CVO-QRAM circuit, we mean a circuit which prepares a state defined by as many CI determinants taken from the CASCI or HCI expansion, starting from those with largest coefficient magnitudes, as required to reach at least the same fidelity as that of the given state.
-Heat-bath Configuration Interaction (HCI) calculations were performed using Dice \cite{sharma2017semistochastic,holmes2016heat,smith2017cheap}, with $\epsilon$ of $1\times 10^{-4}$ -- $8 \times 10^{-4}$, and 20000 largest CI coefficients were used for estimation of overlap with the UpCCD states.
+Comparative experiments with CVO-QRAM \cite{deveras2022double, qclib} were performed with our own implementation, using multi-controlled gate decompositions as implemented in pytket 2.0 \cite{sivarajah2020t} (see SI for details).
+Reported circuit depths refer to circuits optimized using the FullPeepholeOptimise pass in pytket \cite{sivarajah2020t} and rebased to a common gate set (see Supporting Information).
+For details of UpCCD circuit construction, as well as all UpCCD and CVO-QRAM circuits, see Supporting Information.
+Wherever we refer to an equivalent-fidelity CVO-QRAM circuit, we mean a circuit which prepares a state defined by as many CI determinants taken from the seniority-zero sector of the CASCI or HCI expansion, starting from those with largest coefficient magnitudes, as required to reach at least the same fidelity as that of the UpCCD state.
+Heat-bath Configuration Interaction (HCI) calculations were performed using Dice \cite{sharma2017semistochastic,holmes2016heat,smith2017cheap}, with $\epsilon$ of $1\times 10^{-3}$ -- $8 \times 10^{-4}$, and 20000 largest CI coefficients were used for estimation of overlap with the UpCCD states.